 Granting I2C Device Permissions Using Group i2c

-On Debian, Ubuntu, and likely other Debian derived distributions, most of the work has already been done.
-Package ddcutil requires package i2c-tools.
-Installation of package i2c-tools creates group i2c (if it does not alreay exist), and assigns that group to the /dev/i2c devices using a udev rule.
+Depenging on your distribution, package ddcutil should depend on package i2c-tools, in which case most of the work has already been done.
+As normally packaged, installing package i2c-tools creates group i2c (if it does not alreay exist), and assigns that group to the /dev/i2c devices using a udev rule.

-All that is necessary is to add users who will use ddcutil to group i2c:
+All that is necessary is to add ddcutil users to group i2c:

 $ sudo usermod <user-name> -aG i2c